Spacial/awesome-csirt/README.md

 - [There’s multiple threat actors using OneDrive in campaigns, straight up just linking OneDrive.](https://twitter.com/GossiTheDog/status/1450176589820465156)
 - [Advanced hunting queries for Microsoft 365 Defender](https://github.com/microsoft/Microsoft-365-Defender-Hunting-Queries): Sample queries for Advanced hunting in Microsoft 365 Defender.
 - [All Your (d)Base Are Belong To Us, Part 2: Code Execution in Microsoft Office (CVE-2021–38646)](https://medium.com/csg-govtech/all-your-d-base-are-belong-to-us-part-2-code-execution-in-microsoft-office-cve-2021-38646-fa6e70362162)
+- [MSSpray](https://github.com/SecurityRiskAdvisors/msspray) is used to conduct password spray attacks against Azure AD as well as validate the implementation of MFA on Azure and Office 365 endpoints

 ### macOS/iOS